top of page

 That being said, there are still some dos and don’ts to keep in mind when planning your wardrobe before your photo shoot.

-• DON’T dress everyone in a group photo identically.
+• Avoid dressing everyone in a group photo identically.
 Those popular white-shirt-khaki-pants photos?
 They aren’t popular anymore, for a reason.
 This holds true for all identical outfits.
 The last thing you want is for your brand new pictures to look outdated, and matching is the quickest way to achieve that.
 Aim to showcase the individuals in the photo while still coordinating.
 It’s actually not too tough to do.

-• DON’T wear uncomfortable clothes, or clothes that can’t get a little dirty.
+• Avoid wearing uncomfortable clothes, or clothes that can’t get a little dirty.
 Your discomfort will show in the pictures, which we want to look as natural and relaxed as possible.
 Depending on the location, it may look best for you to sit or lean up against natural elements, so your most expensive formal wear is probably not the ideal outfit (however, if you’d like formal photos, that can be arranged).

-• DON’T wear clothes with writing, logos, or graphics.
+• Avoid clothes with writing, logos, or graphics.
 They are distracting and don’t show up on camera well.
 Plus, wearing a popular cartoon character or sports team today will only look outdated tomorrow (remember how popular Tweety Bird was about 20 years ago?
 An Angry Birds tee shirt is going to look just as bad a few years from now).
 We want your photos to be timeless, so simple patterns or clean solids are the way to go.

 • IF POSSIBLE consider wearing contacts, or glasses that do not automatically tint in sunlight.
 Glasses that turn into sunglasses when outside cover up your beautiful eyes and can be a little distracting.